Cheteel/links-n-snips/README.md

 ## JavaScript
 ### Links
 #### Read
-[You don't know JS](https://github.com/getify/You-Dont-Know-JS) // Understand how the language works and why
+[You don't know JS](https://github.com/getify/You-Dont-Know-JS) // Understand how the language works and understand the quirks